Herr Meets Hare: Reception

 Like other American animated cartoons, Herr Meets Hare was available to German prisoners of war in the United States, some of whom did not like it; Hans Goebler said: "You saw Hermann Göring standing there full of decorations, then all of a sudden a rabbit showed up and took all the decorations off, and stuff like that.
 And we didn't care for that."

-As with many of the World War II–themed cartoons put out by the major studios, Herr Meets Hare was placed under an unofficial ban from broadcast or video distribution by Warner Bros. and other rights-holders (including Turner Broadcasting and AOL Time Warner).
-In 2001, Cartoon Network had planned on showing each and every Bugs Bunny cartoon made so far as part of its yearly "June Bugs" festival.
-AOL Time Warner refused to allow the broadcast of Herr Meets Hare, on the grounds that the cartoon was offensive (by today's standards) as it dealt with the Nazis in a joking manner.

 The cartoon saw limited broadcast on a special one-hour episode of ToonHeads about cartoons from World War II.
 It has also appeared on Turner Classic Movies' Cartoon Alley as recently as January 20, 2007.

 In 2008, it was released to DVD on the set Looney Tunes Golden Collection: Volume 6.